-Many women experience morning sickness during pregnancy, and this can also affect their dental health.
-If prolonged, the acid reflux (or regurgitation of sour fluid into your mouth) can weaken or break down the outer enamel surface of the teeth.
-Many women have the urge to brush their teeth after a bout of acid reflux, but it is recommended instead that you either rinse with water, chew sugar-free gum or, if possible, snack on dairy foods such as milk or cheese which have acid-neutralising benefits.
+Many women have the urge to brush their teeth after a bout of acid reflux, but it is recommended that you rinse with water, chew sugar-free gum or, if possible, snack on dairy foods such as milk or cheese which have acid-neutralising benefits.
 Try to avoid brushing for at least 30 minutes after any regurgitation episode, and if you are still feeling the need to freshen your mouth, try using your finger to gently smear fluoridated toothpaste over the surfaces of your teeth (no scrubbing!).